Ocheezyy/chee-transfer/README.md

    ```

 3. Setup environment variables:
-    create a `.env.local` and put in the required types based on `.env.d.ts`
+    create a `.env.local` and put in the required values based on `.env.example`

 ### Running the project